1500cloud/taitimestamp/README.md

 of seconds since the Unix epoch and converts it into an object.
 (Strings are used to maintain precision).

+### `taiTimestampFromMediaTimestamp(string): TaiTimestamp | null`

+This takes a string like `"123455:678000000"` as used to represent time in the broadcasting domain (e.g., NMOS APIs) and returns a TaiTimestamp object.

 ### `taiTimestampToString(TaiTimestamp): string`

 This converts a TaiTimestamp object to a string representation.